Nissan Leaf Home Charger Installation: Lowest Panel Impact of Any Full EV

 How much does Nissan Leaf charger installation cost?

-Most Nissan Leaf owners pay $750–$1,200 total (outlet + charger) for Level 2 home charging.
+Most Nissan Leaf owners pay $750 to $1,200 total (outlet + charger) for Level 2 home charging.
 No panel upgrade needed for 90%+ of homes.
-The Leaf's 6.6kW draw is smaller than a kitchen range — it fits on virtually any panel.
+The Leaf's 6.6kW draw is smaller than a kitchen range's, so it fits on virtually any panel.

 Can your panel handle an EV charger?